NKU-HCI-lab/public_hci-lab-resources/communication.md

 ## Lab logo and identity
 The logo of the lab is available in various formats in the following folder: [./communication/identity](./communication/identity)

-## Presentation template
-A presentation template and guide is available in the following folder: [./communication/presentation](./communication/presentation)

-## Poster template
-A poster template and guide is available in the following folder: [./communication/presentation](./communication/poster)